Tzancă Uraganu: Personal life

 Velcu's brother is also a singer, performing under the name "Miraj Tzunami".
 He has two children: Anaisa, born 2018, and Andreas, born 2022.
 Anaisa Velcu was baptized by Florin Salam and his partner.

-Tzancă confirmed that he had problems with drug use, but that he gave up substance use after 2019.
-During the COVID-19 pandemic he experienced episodes of anxiety, which he overcame with the help of psychotherapy services.
+Tzanca confirmed that he had problems with drug use, but that he gave up substance use after 2019.
+During the COVID-19 pandemic in Romania he experienced episodes of anxiety, which he overcame with the help of psychotherapy services.
 Velcu also mentioned that the pandemic period meant more time spent with his daughter, Anaisa.